r0man-ist/tooltuesday/README.md

 # tooltuesday

-This repository contains slides and materials for SBB Tool-tuesday
+This repository contains slides and materials for Stabi Tool-tuesday